-- Renesola (Zhejiang) PV Power Co., Ltd.: our wholly owned subsidiary incorporated in China in August 2017 to hold our Chinese subsidiaries. - Zhejiang ReneSola Investment Ltd.: our wholly owned subsidiary incorporated in China in February 2015 to engage in trading and investments in solar industry, as well as holding our project companies in China. - ReneSola New Energy S.A.R.L: our wholly owned subsidiary incorporated in Luxembourg in March 2012 to engage in trading and investments in solar industry, as well as holding our solar power projects; - ReneSola Investment Management Ltd.: our wholly owned subsidiary incorporated in the British Virgin Islands in December 2014 to engage in investments in solar industry, as well as holding our solar power projects; and - Sichuan Bobo Electric Power Engineering Ltd.: our wholly owned subsidiary incorporated in China in January 2017 to conduct EPC business; and - ReneSola Power Holdings LLC.: our wholly owned subsidiary incorporated in the United States to to conduct solar power project development business.
+- Renesola (Zhejiang) PV Power Co., Ltd.: our wholly owned subsidiary incorporated in China in August 2017 to hold our Chinese subsidiaries. - Zhejiang ReneSola Investment Ltd.: our subsidiary incorporated in China in February 2015 to engage in trading and investments in solar industry, as well as holding our project companies in China. - ReneSola New Energy S.A.R.L: our wholly owned subsidiary incorporated in Luxembourg in March 2012 to engage in trading and investments in solar industry, as well as holding our solar power projects in Europe and Canada; - ReneSola Investment Management Ltd.: our wholly owned subsidiary incorporated in the British Virgin Islands in December 2014 to engage in investments in solar industry, as well as holding our solar power projects; - Sichuan Bobo Electric Power Engineering Ltd.: our wholly owned subsidiary incorporated in China in January 2017 to conduct EPC business; - ReneSola Consulting (Shanghai) Co., Ltd: our wholly owned subsidiary incorporated in China in August 2017 to engage in project management and technology support; - ReneSola Power Holdings LLC. : our wholly owned subsidiary incorporated in the United States to engage in trading and investments in solar industry, as well as holding our solar power projects in the United States; - ReneSola Power Canada: our wholly owned subsidiary incorporated in Canada in October 2017 to conduct solar power project development business; - RS Holdco1 sp. z o.o.: our wholly owned subsidiary incorporated in Poland in March 2017 to engage in holding our solar power projects in Poland; - RS Holdco2 sp. z o.o.: our wholly owned subsidiary incorporated in Poland in August 2017 to engage in holding our solar power projects in Poland; - Renesola Poksla sp. z o.o.: our wholly owned subsidiary incorporated in Poland in July 2015 to conduct EPC business; - Renesola Szolgáltató és Kivitelező Kft.: our wholly owned subsidiary incorporated in Hungary in December 2017 to conduct EPC business; - ReneSola Beta Kft.: our wholly owned subsidiary incorporated in Hungary in December 2017 to engage in holding our solar power projects in Hungary; - · LUCAS EST S.R.L: our non-wholly owned subsidiary incorporated in Romania in September 2012 to operate our project in Romania; - ECOSFER ENERGY S.R.L.: our non-wholly owned subsidiary incorporated in Romania in September 2012 to operate our project in Romania; and - Edison Oakapple Ltd: our wholly owned subsidiary incorporated in the United Kingdom in May 2015 to operate our project in UK.